-For existing capped drawdown arrangements (set up prior to 6th April 2015), there are limits laid down by the Government as to the maximum annual income that can be taken from your fund.
-This maximum limit aims to avoid excessive depletion of your fund but cannot guarantee it.
+For existing capped drawdown arrangements (set up prior to 6th April 2015), there are limits laid down by the Government as to the maximum annual income that can be taken from your fund, as shown in your illustration.
+This maximum limit aims to avoid excessive depletion of your SSAS but cannot quarantee it.